Danielnara24/gemini-automation-kit/README.md

 # 2. Run the agent
 # The model will:
-#   A. Search Google for current prices (Knowledge cutoff is Jan 2025)
+#   A. Search Google for current prices
 #   B. Write/Run Python code to calculate the exact ratio
 #   C. Return the result as a strict JSON object
 response_obj, tokens = prompt_gemini_3(